h0ngcha0/liuhongchao.github.io/_posts/2021-08-24-freedom-of-speech.md

 title: Some Challenges of Freedom of Speech
 ---

-If there exists a superintelligence system that can take in all the information in the world and process it with the most "optimal" algorithm (whatever that means), perhaps planned economy would be a better mechanism for resource allocation and growth generation than market economy.
-Similiarly, if we were blessed with a superintelligence that possesses all the knowledge and truth of the world, perhaps all we should do is to shut up and listen, if our goal is to use whatever means appropriate to advance society as a whole rather than protecting the holiness of any particular concept, in this case freedom of speech.
+If there exists a superintelligence system that posesses all the knowledge and truth of the world and is able to process it with the most "optimal" algorithm depending on different scenarios, perhaps planned economy would become a better mechanism for resource allocation and growth generation than market economy.
+In fact, if such a superintelligence system happens to have the capacity and intention to advance human society as a whole, maybe the most sensible thing for us to do is to follow its lead.

 Fortunately and unfortunately, this superintelligence doesn't exist, at least not yet.
-History seems to have shown repeatedly that no matter how wise and well intended an individual or a group of individuals are, it is difficult for mere mortals to be the guardians of information for everybody without suffocating the society.
+History seems to have shown repeatedly that no matter how capable and well intended an individual or a group of individuals are, it is difficult for mere mortals to be the guardians of information for everybody without suffocating the society.
 On top of that, such power almost always leads to Orwellian like state: Power corrupts; absolute power corrupts absolutely.
+Many have fought and continue to fight for the right of freedom of speech as a response to that.

-From the societal perspective, if the goals of freedom of speech is to continuously generate ideas based on new circumstances so that humanity can be equipped with more knowledge and societies can evolve from one consensus to the next, then it has done a remarkable job so far.
+From the societal perspective, freedom of speech as a mechanism as done a remarkable job so far to continuously generate ideas based on new circumstances so that humanity can be equipped with more knowledge and societies can evolve from one consensus to the next.
 It encourages the contribution from individuals with different skillsets and perspectives; It provides a market place where ideas can be challenged, debated and tested; It also protects the "unorthodox" ideas from being suppressed by the powerful status quo consensus.
 At a higher level, it is a dynamic, decentralized, bottom up approach to achieve collective goals, analogous to biological evolution or market